borisdj/borisdj.github.io/_posts/2024-04-01-lightning-network.md

 -- As such it has the potential for over [**1 million**](https://cointelegraph.com/news/bitcoin-lightning-network-vs-visa-and-mastercard-how-do-they-stack-up){:target="_blank"} TPS, just the right number, while keeping the fees low.
 Still it should be mentioned that this is not necessarily the ultimate fix ([Challenges](https://www.blockchain-council.org/blockchain/what-is-the-lightning-network/){:target="_blank"} & [Response](https://murchandamus.medium.com/i-have-just-read-jonald-fyookballs-article-https-medium-com-jonaldfyookball-mathematical-fd112d13737a){:target="_blank"}).
 Those protocols are meant to extend Bitcoin's functionality up to a point, while maintaining the base layer secure and decentralized ([**LN 2.0**](https://blog.theabacus.io/lightning-network-2-0-b878b9bb356e){:target="_blank"}).
+There are several [implementations](https://medium.com/@fulgur.ventures/an-overview-of-lightning-network-implementations-d670255a6cfa){:target="_blank"} of the protocol, notably:
+-***C-lightning*** developed by Blockstream in C language
+-***Eclair***, french for Lightning, a Scala implementation by ACINQ
+-***LND*** (Lightning Network Daemon) node by Lightning Labs in Go

+Technical difficulties and solutions:
+-finding viable paths -> Pickhardt routing, Hornet
+-privacy leakages -> PTLCs (Point Time Locked Contracts), trampoline routing
+-force-closed channel -> solves itself with time

 -- Another issue that Lighting improves upon is **Privacy** as transactions are not publicly visible on the chain.
 It also adds support for miliSats a sub Sat (1/1000), with higher decimal precision for microtransactions and streaming payments.